DustinHartzler/YWA/wp-content/plugins/widget-logic/readme.txt

 2. The plugin options are at the foot of the usual widget admin page… `widget_content` filter, `wp_reset_query` option, 'load logic point' and 'evaluate more than once'.
 You can also export and import your site's WL options as a plain text file for a quick backup/restore and to help troubleshoot issues.

 == Changelog ==

+= 5.7.1 =
+Fixed the settings form not being saved settings under some circumstances.

+Added a setting to show logic code errors for admins (turned off by default).

+Fixed the issue with quotes in error messages on some WP installations.

 = 5.7.0 =
 Fixed PHP 7 compatibility issue.